HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 coarse-grained scopes.
 We encourage further experimentation in this direction, and will look to implementer experience to determine whether we can standardize more granular controls.

 *Note on security goals: We include a `smart_web_messaging_handle` in the request to ensure that a SMART app launch has been completed prior to any SMART Web Messaging API calls.
-Requiring this parameter is part of a defense-in-depth strategoy to mitigate some cross-site-scripting (XSS) attacks.*
+Requiring this parameter is part of a defense-in-depth strategy to mitigate some cross-site-scripting (XSS) attacks.*

 #### Scope examples